memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/c-sharp.md

 ### Where to next?

 For real-world examples of how to use Memgraph, we suggest you take a look at the **[Tutorials](../../tutorials/tutorials.md)** page.<br/>
-You can also browse through the **[Database functionalities](../../database_functionalities/database-functionalities.md)** section to get an overview of all the funcionalities Memgraph offers.
+You can also browse through the **[Database functionalities](../../database_functionalities/database-functionalities.md)** section to get an overview of all the functionalities Memgraph offers.